cpaproth/sk/README.md

 ![screenshot](https://github.com/cpaproth/sk/raw/master/images/screenshot.jpg)

-# Skat-Konferenz ( *sk* )
+# Skat-Konferenz *(sk)*

 Skat-Konferenz is the popular German card game Skat played online combined with videoconferencing.
-Copyright (C) 2012 Carsten Paproth (carpa at freenet dot de).
+Copyright (C) 2012, 2013 Carsten Paproth (carpa at freenet dot de).
 This program is free software and comes with ABSOLUTELY NO WARRANTY.
 Licensed under the terms of [GPLv3](http://www.gnu.org/licenses/).

 Skat-Konferenz is written in C++ using portable libraries exclusively, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now,